 The Impressive Architecture

 Built between 1885/87, this magnificent structure was designed by architects Darling & Curry.
 Some say its style of architecture is Beaux-Arts, while others say Rococo.
-The estimated cost for the bank’s new Ontario head office was $100,000.
+The estimated cost for the Bank of Montreal’s new Ontario head office was $100,000.

 Made from Ohio freestone, the building exudes an air of opulence with its many carved stonework details.

-Customers entered the Banking Room, a grand hall through the main doors on the southeast corner of the building.
+Customers entered the Banking Room, a grand hall, through the building’s main doors on the southeast corner.
 The banking room is three stories in height.
 The lower portion of the walls is covered in rich cherrywood; the upper walls and ceiling feature elaborate plasterwork crowned with a stained glass dome.

 Holbrook and Mornington of Toronto designed the plasterwork at the cost of $3,000.
 Throughout the room, an ornate cornice is supported by fluted columns.
 The octagonal-shaped ceiling is divided by eight ribs that run from the wall to the dome’s edge, and inside them are panels.